Designing and Facilitating Focus Groups

 Focus Group plans need to include a clear statement of the topic/theme, learning objectives, guiding questions, and a brief list of texts and other materials.
 Be sure to maintain a clear focus and keep the scope of the Focus Group within reasonable limits.

 • Once you have finalized your Focus Group proposal and have received your faculty mentor's approval, complete and submit the online Focus Group Form (UW NetID login required).
-The CHID Director must approve all Focus Group proposals.
+The CHID Chair must approve all Focus Group proposals.
 Submitted proposals are automatically forwarded to the director for approval.

 • Working with your faculty mentor, create a syllabus for your focus group.
 This should include a list of texts, reading assignments, and requirements.
 Two-credit Focus Groups should involve 6 hours of work each week, including time in the classroom, time devoted to reading and writing assignments, and time working on assigned projects.